Phoenix Medical Management, Inc. Education

-More than ever, case management teams need up-to-date information to stay current about the marketplace pressures driving change in the hospital industry in general , and in care management programs specifically.
+More than ever, case management teams need up-to-date information to stay current about the marketplace pressures driving change in the hospital industry in general , and in case management programs specifically.
 On-site educational programs fill the gaps left by limited educational budgets and support the organization’s commitment to an informed workforce.

 These programs are typically four to eight hours in length but can be tailored to meet each organization’s preferences.
 Attendance is not limited and for a per diem fee of $3,200 + T&E, associates from care coordination, utilization review, clinical documentation, access management, business office, contract managers and hospitalists are encouraged to attend.